elizabethJeudy/scrimba/README.md

 </div>
 ```

 ##### With this, all 6 buttons worked however, only the home scoreboard was incrementing.
 Since this project was about working with onclick, using addEventListeners was not an option.
-The most logical solution for me (maybe not the most optimized) was to create functions for both home and guest boards.
+The most logical solution for me (maybe not the most optimized) was to create functions for both home and guest boards which allowed them both to be manipulated.

 <a name="blackjack-game"></a>